Home » Music Business » Music Business Articles » Making The Most Of Your Music On The Web

 The main benefit is to increase links and put you in contact with another web audience.

-These are great for building fans, and you don’t necessarily need to do a myspace music page… create a normal one if you don’t want your music up there.
+Social networks are great for building fans, and you don’t necessarily need to do a Soundcloud music page… create a normal one if you don’t want your music up there.

 Other social networking sites to set up a page on are: